-3.2 Types of Fathers
+3.2 Types of Parents

-It is important to establish the type of father involved because the type of father will dictate which procedures the court must follow to properly proceed with an adoption.
+It is important to establish the type of parent involved because that will dictate which procedures the court must follow to properly proceed with an adoption.

-The different types of fathers found in the law relevant to adoption proceedings are:
+The different types of parents found in the law relevant to adoption proceedings are:

-- (1) An acknowledged father;
+- (1) An acknowledged parent;

 - (2) An affiliated father;

 - (3) An alleged father;

+- (4) A donor;

-- (4) A genetic father;
+- (5) A genetic father;

-- (4) A legal father;
+- (6) A legal father;

-- (5) A natural father under the equitable-parent doctrine;
+- (7) A natural father under the equitable-parent doctrine;

-- (6) A presumed father; and
+- (8) A presumed parent; and

-- (7) A putative father.
+- (9) A putative father.